dristic/novus/README.md

 # Getting Started

+## Quick Start

+This project is built on top of Node.js technologies.
+Before you start you should have the latest `node` and `npm` installed on your system.

+After that install dependencies using `npm install`

+From here cd into to the example you want to check out and run: `./../../bin/novus server`

+It should tell you the server is running.
+Now navigate to `http://localhost:8000` and you should see the example for the directory you are in.

-## Prereqs
+## Prereqs for Contributing

 Install git flow using `brew install git-flow` and run `git flow init`.
 Check out git flow and how to use it for contributing [here](https://github.com/nvie/gitflow)

 Also install PhantomJs as it is used to run Jasmine tests.
 You can use `brew install phantomjs` or any other method of installation.

-## Quick Start
+## Grunt

-This project is built on top of Node.js technologies.
-Before you start you should have the latest `node` and `npm` installed on your system.

 The engine is built on top of a great CLI tool called grunt.
 We have updated to version 0.4 so please follow the new [getting started guide](https://github.com/gruntjs/grunt/wiki/Getting-started)

-After that install dependencies using `$ npm install`

-Run the server using `$ grunt server` and navigate your browser to http://localhost:8000/public

 ## Project Layout

+ * bin : Holds the version of our CLI
  * dist : Current build of the js library (can be created using `grunt build`)
- * lib : Holds the vendor libraries used.
+ * lib : Holds the vendor libraries used
- * public : Public HTML and CSS files
- * src : Coffeescript source of the engine and sample game.
+ * src : Coffeescript source of the engine
- * test: Jasmine test framework specs are here.
+ * test: Jasmine test framework specs are here

-## Grunt Tasks
+## Contributing

-Grunt is used to build and serve up the project files.
+Grunt is used to build and run tests.
 To build the project navigate to the root folder and use `$ grunt build`.
 This will compile coffeescript, run jasmine tests, concat files, and finally create a build.

-To serve up files run `$ grunt server`.
-Then open up `http://localhost:8000/public` to view the project.

-## FAQ

-If you get an error with coffeePath you probably have to update your version of connect-coffee-script.
-Go to node_modules/connect-coffee-script/lib/middleware.js and change line 91 from:

-`js = options.compile(str, options);`

-to

-`js = options.compile(str, options, coffeePath);`
+Feel free to create pull requests and issues.
+Follow the coding standards and write tests for all new features.